ErpNetDocs/tech/advanced/concepts/object-relational-mapping.md

 # Object relational mapping

-## Description

-**Entities** and **Entity types** are terms, frequently used throughout the documentation. **Entities** are information objects, which represent real-world objects. **Entity type** is the collection of all objects of a given type.
+Entities and entity types frequently used terms throughout the documentation.

+**Entities** are information object which represent real-world objects. <br>
+**Entity types** are a collection of all objects of a given type.

-For example, the customer XYZ is an entity.
-Customer ABC is another entity.
-All customers are of an entity type, called 'Customers'.
+For example, customer 'XYZ' is an entity.
+Customer 'ABC' is another entity.
+All customers are of an entity type called 'Customers'.

-## Definitions
+### Definitions

-- **Entity** - Single object of a given entity type.
-Also called entity object or simply object.
-It is similar to a data row in a table.
+- **Entity** - A single object of a given entity type.
+Also called 'entity object' or simply 'object'.
 - **Entity type** - The set of all objects of a given type.
-This is similar to a table.
-- **Attribute** - a named value, containing information about the entity object.
-This is similar to a column in a table.
+- **Attribute** - A named value containing information about an entity object.

 ## Relationship to tables and rows

-This section contains more advanced information, not usually needed to operate the system.
-However, a deeper understanding of the inner-workings might help sometimes, especially when one needs to access directly an @@name database, using database tools.
+This section contains more advanced information not usually needed to operate the system.
+However, a deeper understanding of the inner-workings might help when you need to access an @@name database directly using database tools.

-Generally, **entity types**, **entities**, and **attributes** are much like **tables**, **rows**, and **columns**.
-Data of the entities is ultimately stored in the database in the form of tables and rows.
-However, there is one important distinction - entity types and entities are object-oriented representation of the table data.
-A technology, called ORM (Object-Relational Mapping) is used to map between entities and tables.
+Generally, entity types, entities, and attributes are much like tables, rows, and columns. <br> Data of the entities is ultimately stored in the database in the form of tables and rows.

+There's one important distinction: entity types and entities are **object-oriented representation of table data**. <br> A technology called ORM (Object-Relational Mapping) is used to map between entities and tables.

-In order to illustrate better the difference between objects and tables, let's include some real-world tables and objects:
+#### In order to better illustrate the difference between objects and tables, let's include some real-world tables and objects:

-There is an entity type, called **'Party'.** It has a descendant (more specialized) entity type, called **'Company'.** So, **Party** is the more abstract and broad term, and **Company** is just one specialization. **Person** is another descendant of **Party.**
+There's an entity type called 'Party'.
+It has two descendants (more specialized) entity types called 'Company' and 'Person'.

+'Party' is the more abstract and broad term, while 'Company' and 'Person' are just specializations.

-Let's illustrate this using pseudo-graphics:
+Let's illustrate this:

-> Party
+> **Party**
 >
-> +---- company
+> +---- **company**
 >
-> +---- person
+> +---- **person**

-Each party has some attributes, like 'parent party' and area.
-The company has VAT number and registration type attributes.
-Each person has "first name" and "last name".
+Each party has some attributes such as 'parent party' and 'area'. <br>
+Each company has 'VAT number' and 'registration type' attributes. <br>
+Each person has 'first name' and 'last name'.

-Now, if we look at the tables, they have the following schema:
+#### Now, if you look at the tables, they have the following schema:

 - Parties
   - Party Id